HOW TO KILL JAPANESE KNOTWEED

 Japanese knotweed is also susceptible to other chemicals like triclopyr and picloram.
 However, glyphosate is often the preferred choice for domestic use due to its suitability for use near water.

-A word of warning with herbicides
+A word of warning with weed killers

-Stop trying to eradicate Japanese Knotweed yourself!
+Stop trying to kill Japanese Knotweed yourself!

 We can help provide a solution that lasts.